sburrel/AIDL2019_PROJECT_SBD/Readme.md

 ### Architecture 1

 ![Architecture 1](https://github.com/sburrel/AIDL2019_PROJECT_SBD/blob/master/Figures/Architecture1.png?raw=true)
-Next, we include , as an example, the code sniped with the implemented model at version 2 (all the versions are described in paragraph: How to reproduce the experiments).
+Next, it's include , as an example, the code sniped with the implemented model at version 2 (all the versions are described in paragraph: How to reproduce the experiments).

 ```javascript
 import torch